of the Arts Musical Performances

 room in each building may be rented at any given time.
 The

-uses some areas for storage and Summer Programs.
+uses some areas for storage, Summer Programs, and District offices.

 has the District done to control spending, maximize costs, maximize